-Roofing including Roof Space Repair Category 2 Notes There are various slipped, chipped and uneven slates to the roof covering.
+Roofing including Roof Space

+Repair Category 2

+Notes There are various slipped, chipped and uneven slates.
 Cracked and damaged areas of cement skews were noted.
+Uplift was noted to the metal hips to the front dormer.
 Internally staining was noted to the roof timbers.
 A reputable roofing contractor can be asked to investigate and implement all required repairs.
 Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-There is evidence of wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
+The flat/shallow pitch roof is clad with a material which is known to have a limited lifespan.
+Careful maintenance will be required as this type of roof covering can fail without warning.
+Periodic renewal of the roofing material is likely to be necessary.
+A roofing contractor can advise further.